 A: The NRT of Easton is a private 501 (c)(3) non-profit organization.
 The NRT and its employees and volunteers manage all aspects of animal care, property management, and building maintenance.
 Funding for all of these activities are provided by the NRT through donations, memberships, endowments, and grants.
-The NRT is not a town or government agency.
+The NRT is not a town or government agency or municipal department.
 Your membership can directly support the care and maintenance of the Sheep Pasture animals, trails, buildings, and grounds, and becoming a member has never been easier!
 Click here to visit our online Membership Store and become an NRT member today.

 Q: Is hunting allowed on NRT property?

-A: No. For safety reasons, neither bow or gun hunting are allowed on any property owned by the NRT of Easton, and tree stands, game cameras, traps, hunting blinds, and other equipment may not be installed on NRT property for any reason.
+A: For safety reasons, neither bow nor gun hunting or trapping are allowed on any property owned by the NRT of Easton, and tree stands, game cameras, traps, hunting blinds, and other equipment may not be installed on NRT property for any reason.
 If found, these items are removed and reported to the MA Department of Fish and Game.
 For more information on public properties which do allow hunting, contact the Easton Conservation Commission at 508-230-0630, or contact the MA Department of Fish and Game for more Massachusetts hunting information.

 Q: What kinds of things can I do when I visit the Sheep Pasture property?